 The Company maintains a master repurchase agreement with a public banking institution for up to \$20.0 million fully guaranteed with investment securities upon withdrawal.
 Any amounts borrowed would be at a variable interest rate based on prevailing rates at the time funding is requested.
-As of March 31, 2022, the Company did not have any securities pledged under this agreement.
+As of June 30, 2022, the Company did not have any securities pledged under this agreement.

 The Company is a Qualified Public Depositor ("QPD") with the state of Florida.
-As a QPD, the Company has the authority to legally maintain public deposits from cities, municipalities, and the state of Florida.
+As a QPD, the Company has the legal authority to maintain public deposits from cities, municipalities, and the state of Florida.
 These public deposits are secured by securities pledged to the state of Florida at a ratio of 25% of the outstanding uninsured deposits.
 The Company must also maintain a minimum amount of pledged securities to be in the public funds program.

-As of March 31, 2022, the Company had a total of \$63.7 million in deposits under the public funds program and pledged to these public funds were eleven Corporate Bonds with a fair value of \$19.6 million to the state of Florida.
+As of June 30, 2022, the Company had a total of \$93.7 million in deposits under the public funds program and pledged to the state of Florida for these public funds were fourteen corporate bonds with an aggregate fair value of \$23.6 million.

-As of December 31, 2021, the Company had a total of \$37.3 million in deposits under the public funds program and pledged to these public funds were eleven Corporate Bonds with a fair value of \$20.4 million to the state of Florida.
+As of December 31, 2021, the Company had a total of \$37.3 million in deposits under the public funds program and pledged to the state of Florida for these public funds were eleven corporate bonds with an aggregate fair value of \$20.4 million.